Anti-Richard Nixon Songs: How Rock Helped Topple a President

 Young saw the photo on the cover of Life magazine, and picked up his guitar.
-A few hours later, he had written Crosby, Stills, Nash and Young's ‘Ohio,' which squarely placed the blame on Nixon: “Tin soldiers and Nixon coming / We're finally on our own / This summer I hear the drumming / Four dead in Ohio.”
+A few hours later, he had written Crosby, Stills, Nash & Young's "Ohio," which squarely placed the blame on the president: “Tin soldiers and Nixon coming / We're finally on our own / This summer I hear the drumming / Four dead in Ohio.”

-The band went straight to the studio and recorded one of rock’s most powerful protest songs in just an hour and a half.
-It was the first such track Young had written, and marked a departure from CSNY’s sweet ballads.
+CSNY went straight to the studio and recorded one of rock’s most powerful protest songs in just an hour and a half.
+It was the first such track Young had written, and marked a departure from the band's sweet ballads.
 “For me, ‘Ohio’ was a high point of the band, a major point of validity,” David Crosby later wrote.
 “There we were, reacting to reality, dealing with it on the highest level we could – relevant, immediate.
 It named names and pointed the finger.”

-As the Watergate scandal grew, Nixon met with the press on November 17, 1973.
-During a question and answer session, Nixon said, “People have got to know whether or not their President is a crook.
+As the Watergate scandal grew, President Richard Nixon met with the press on Nov.
+17, 1973.
+During a question and answer session, Nixon said, “People have got to know whether or not their president is a crook.
 Well, I'm not a crook.”

-While it’s not known whether Nixon ever heard the song, his successor Gerald Ford did.
-Ford met Olympic racer Suzy Chaffee on a ski trip to Vail, Colorado in 1976.
-On the mountain top, Chaffee hoped to relax the President by giving him her headphones.
+While it’s not known whether Richard Nixon ever heard the song, his successor Gerald Ford did.
+Ford met Olympic racer Suzy Chaffee on a ski trip to Vail, Colo., in 1976.
+On the mountain top, Chaffee hoped to relax the president by giving him her headphones.
 “It had the song 'Young Americans,'" Chaffee told the Rutland Herald.
 “It really loosened him up.
 He started almost dancing down the mountain.
 It was like he went to a whole different level of skiing.”

-Long an outspoken liberal, James Taylor has performed to support politicians like President Obama, John Kerry and Elizabeth Warren.
-He turned his attention to Nixon's ultimate exit from the presidency on 'Line 'Em Up,' from the 1997 album ‘Hourglass.’
+Long an outspoken liberal, James Taylor has performed to support politicians like President Barack Obama, John Kerry and Elizabeth Warren.
+He turned his attention to Richard Nixon's ultimate exit from the presidency on "Line 'Em Up," from the 1997 album Hourglass.

 Taylor sets the scene: “I remember Richard Nixon back in '74 and the final scene at the White House door / And the staff lined up to say good-bye, tiny tear in his shifty little eye / He said, ‘nobody knows me, nobody understands. / These little people were good to me, oh I'm gonna shake some hands.’”